 From the above, we can conclude that though the product has a negative net present value currently, it is a valuable product when viewed as an option.
 This is a more realistic measure of value than traditional discounted cash flow techniques because it reflects the underlying uncertainty in the technology and in competition.

 4(c)(ii).
-Which categories of Financial Instruments are covered under AS 30?
+State the categories of Financial Instruments which are covered under AS 30?
+[6]

 Answer to 4(c)(ii):